 Eco Friendly Hotel in Rwanda

-The hotel endeavours to be eco-friendly.
+Lake Kivu Serena Hotel in Rwanda endeavours to be eco-friendly.
 We support local farms, and local communities to ensure we are respectful to our unique Rwanda location.
-We use organic produce wherever possible and ensuring support to the local community.
-All menus offer local specialities and full vegetarian options.
+We use organic produce wherever possible and all menus offer local specialties and full vegetarian options.
 The gift shop promotes a wide range of items made by local community groups, dance troupes are sourced from the local community; staff uniforms reflect traditional Rwandan dress.

-In terms of its own ecological ‘foot print', the hotel abides by a code of responsible practice in relation to: energy conservation (inverter systems have recently been installed so as to reduce the hotel's use of diesel-fuelled generators), waste recycling (glass, plastics, ‘wet waste' and the distribution of food-waste to local pig-farmers), sewage disposal, air emissions, non-CFC use, pesticide-use, noise reduction and visual pollution.
+In terms of its own ecological ‘foot print', our eco hotel in Rwanda abides by a code of responsible practice in relation to: energy conservation (inverter systems have recently been installed so as to reduce the hotel's use of diesel-fuelled generators), waste recycling (glass, plastics, ‘wet waste' and the distribution of food-waste to local pig-farmers), sewage disposal, air emissions, non-CFC use, pesticide-use, noise reduction and visual pollution.
 Wherever possible, local produce is featured on the menus.

 In order to promote the overall health of their workforce, Serena has also established the Employee Wellness Programme, which aims to address the holistic health needs of not only Serena's staff, but also of the communities that surround their camps and lodges.
 In essence, the programme is devoted to reducing the incidence of accident and illness in the workplace, promoting healthy lifestyles, maximizing potential and promoting optimum quality of life.